lil-lab/drif/README.md

 [<img src="http://www.cs.cornell.edu/~valts/img/corl19_repr_video_thumbnail.png" alt="drawing" width="600"/>](https://www.youtube.com/watch?v=d5rbCEcm4os)

 For full details of how the system works, please refer to the [paper](http://www.cs.cornell.edu/~valts/docs/blukis_corl19.pdf).

-**This is the new CoRL 2019 branch for the physical quadcopter implementation with SuReAL.
-You may switch to the corl2018 branch to access the previous version.
-Code will be published here soon.**

 ### Intro
 This is the code repository for the paper: